Meet the inquisitive baboons!

 Hamadryas Baboons have a male ruled hierarchy and one male will have several females known as a ‘harem’.
 Often several harems may coexist and these larger groups are known as a ‘clan’.

 Hamadryas Baboons were considered sacred in Ancient Egypt and the species is sometimes referred to as Sacred Baboons.

 Love Hamadryas Baboons?
-Join our clan and ensure these baboons stay a leap ahead of extinction!
+Join the clan and ensure these baboons stay a leap ahead of extinction!
 There are many ways you can help support these amazing animals!